 Lets Explain the crime of fraud some more

-Legal Definition: The element of Misrepresentation
+Fraud: The element of Misrepresentation

 The crime of fraud always start with a misrepresentation of some sort.
 A misrepresentation is the deliberate distortion or falsification of the truth.
 Without the required misrepresentation, we are not dealing with fraud but most likely with something like theft.
 If the property was taken without permission it is theft and not fraud.
 In fraud there is always permission that was obtained through some form of misrepresentation.
 The affected party almost always hands over the property or benefit willingly because he was hood-winked into doing so by the misrepresentation.